 - (a) Any Tier 1 Grand Slam event in the previous three (3) seasons.
-They could have played in a Tier 2 Grand Slam. - (b) Any provincial / territorial championship leading to the Canada Cup; and/or, the Continental Cup; and/or, the Under-21; and/or, the Tournament of Hearts; and/or, the Brier; and/or, the Under-18; and/or, the Canadian Wheelchair; and/or, any Canadian Trials or Pre-Trials event in the previous three (3) seasons (2018-2019 / 2017-2018 / 2016-2017 and regardless of finish); OR, unless their final ranking is less than the threshold established by the respective Member Association (see chart).
-Note: any player can have played in any of these events prior to 2016-2017 (regardless of finish) and not affect their eligibility for the Curling Club Championships.
+They could have played in a Tier 2 Grand Slam. - (b) Any provincial / territorial championship leading to the Canada Cup; and/or, the Continental Cup; and/or, the Under-21; and/or, the Tournament of Hearts; and/or, the Brier; and/or, the Under-18; and/or, the Canadian Wheelchair; and/or, any Canadian Trials or Pre-Trials event in the previous three (3) seasons; OR, unless their final ranking is less than the threshold established by the respective Member Association (see chart).
+Note: any player can have played in any of these events four (4) years and more back in time (regardless of finish) and not affect their eligibility for the Curling Club Championships.

-Threshold: Therefore, if you are not the 'one' player on the team without any restrictions, you and/or the other three players and any 5th players and any spares may have competed in any provincial / territorial championship in the previous three (3) seasons (2018-2019 / 2017-2018 / 2016-2017) and still allowed to play in the Curling Club Championships, as long as you don't match or surpass the thresholds set by your province (see chart).
+Threshold: Therefore, if you are not the 'one' player on the team without any restrictions, you and/or the other three players and any 5th players and any spares may have competed in any provincial / territorial championship in the previous three (3) seasons 7) and still allowed to play in the Curling Club Championships, as long as you don't match or surpass the thresholds set by your province (see chart).